wick3dr0se/arch-linux-installation-guide/README.md

 ---
 ### Live Media Creation
-if the system can access linux commands, use [dd](https://wiki.archlinux.org/title/Dd) to create a bootable installation image on a usb/sd card from the downloaded [iso](https://archlinux.org/download/). there are several options -- for more, see how to  create an installer image, [here](https://wiki.archlinux.org/title/USB_flash_installation_medium)
+if a system with access to linux commands is available, use [dd](https://wiki.archlinux.org/title/Dd) to create a bootable arch linux installation image on a usb/sd card from the downloaded [iso](https://archlinux.org/download/). there are several options -- for more, see how to  create an arch linux installer image, [here](https://wiki.archlinux.org/title/USB_flash_installation_medium)

 the 'of' path should be replaced with the destination to the usb/sd card; insert the device and use [lsblk](https://wiki.archlinux.org/title/Lsblk#lsblk) to check path. it should be something like 'sdb'